trutrix/project-wormhole/README.md

 - `ESM` - Active
 - `NIF` - Paused - Need ESM to advance
 - `BA2` - Paused - Need ESM to advance
+- `BGSM` - Not Started

 ## ESM
 - Working on data driven code generation for each record type
 - `RawESM` - `WIP`
-  - On demand data for editing
+  - On demand data for faster editor performance
   - Indexes all top records in less than 300ms
   - Data is only converted to actual record structure on request
 - `SmartESM` - `WIP`